header left

 2. The few governments in rich or poor countries that do see poverty-reduction as being of some priority to them, have commonly wasted much of the resources they use in mistaken attempts at poverty reduction from not understanding their best policy options for that.

-Recently food prices have been rising worldwide, partly from new Biofuel policies, mostly helping to worsen global poverty.
-2009 has also seen richer countries hitting a substantial economic downturn that could make it harder for them to help reduce poverty for some years.
+Recent world food prices have been kept high partly by new Biofuel policies, mostly helping to maintain global poverty.
+2009 also saw richer countries hit a substantial economic downturn that makes it harder for them to help reduce poverty for some years.
 And of course all governments do have other problems to try to deal with, and also all have some resource limitations that restrict the actual amount that they can achieve.
 But mostly governments could certainly do better.

-In many poorer countries, the current world recession is also causing family remittances from overseas workers or migrant workers to fall.
+For many poorer countries, the current world recession has also caused family remittances from overseas workers or migrant workers to fall.
 As more migrant workers lose jobs in Western Europe and the USA, remittances to poor families in Africa, Central Asia and Eastern Europe are expected to be hardest hit.
-The current recession has also badly affected the relative poor in richer countries as the 2012 report about the UK notes below ;
+The current recession has also badly affected the relative poor in richer countries as a 2012 report about the UK noted.

 NOTE: As well as looking at the persisting extent of poverty worldwide, as shown in world poverty maps, this website also seeks to seriously examine the various real causes of poverty and the various real possible solutions to poverty.
-Better understanding about poverty issues and poverty statistics are really needed to help end poverty.
+A much better understanding of world poverty issues and poverty statistics are really needed to help end poverty.

 The menu on the left clicks to give our Poor in a Rich World, Environment Poverty, Biological Poverty, Economic Poverty, Exploitation Poverty, Social Poverty, Poverty in Africa, Poverty in Asia, Poverty in Latin America, Solutions to World Poverty and other sections - and each carries further poverty information and informative links to give a wider picture of poverty worldwide.